 Once it’s time to park your water toys for good for the current season, it is best to make sure removing your battery is the very last step you take.
 This way you have already raised the engine (if you have an outboard), ensuring the battery is the last thing removed before stowing your boat.
 Be sure to store the battery in a dry location that doesn’t get too cold.
 For even more convenience try to place it near an outlet when it comes time to give it a trickle charge.

 Providing regular oil changes for your boat is just as important as your vehicle.
 Especially when entering a long period of time where the engine will be sitting unused.
-In addition old oil can become acidic and cause corrosion, thus further diminishing the potential lifespan of your engine.
+In addition old oil can become acidic.
+Causing corrosion, thus further diminishing the potential lifespan of your engine.
 Be sure to pay attention to the oil filter, in-line filters, and other components as well.

 Our last tip is to make sure that all water, wet towels, ice chests or items that can hold onto moisture are removed from the watercraft.
-As you know that when sitting still, water can cause all sorts of issues to floorboards, upholstery and more.
+When sitting still, water can cause all sorts of issues to floorboards, upholstery and more.
 So go ahead and give your boat or watercraft one last detail before you park it for the season.
-For more information on repairs and boating needs reach out to our helpful crew in the Outer Harbor Boat Repair shop email@example.com
+For more information on repairs and boating needs reach out to our helpful crew in the Outer Harbor Boat Repair shop. firstname.lastname@example.org